 Denver Zoo is home to nearly 3,000 animals representing 450 species, including many that are vulnerable, threatened, endangered or even extinct in the wild.
-And soon, a few more awe-inspiring creatures will make a temporary visit to the Zoo, and make an even deeper connection between guests and vanishing wildlife.
+Now, a few more awe-inspiring creatures will temporarily call the Zoo home, and make an even deeper connection between guests and vanishing wildlife.

 For the first time since 2015, Nature Connects®, Art with LEGO® Bricks returns to Denver Zoo with more than 15 nature-inspired creations by Artist Sean Kenney.
 The award-winning exhibit invites guests to connect to nature and the world’s rarest species through life-size and larger-than-life plant and animal sculptures, placed throughout the Zoo and made entirely of LEGO bricks.
-Guests are invited to enjoy the sculptures as part of their regular admission from 9 a.m. to 5 p.m. each day (weather dependent) between July 17 and Oct.
+Guests are invited to enjoy the sculptures as part of their regular admission between July 17 and Oct.
 31.

 It took Sean and his staff months and nearly 1 million LEGO bricks to create the sculptures, which feature a number of vulnerable, threatened and endangered species, including a snow leopard, monarch butterfly, whooping crane, coral reef, jeweled chameleon, black rhino, African lion and polar bear with her three cubs.